DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_apply-to-your-chosen-iqts-teacher-training-provider.md

 ### What you can expect from your iQTS training provider

-Like other universities and colleges, individual iQTS training providers will vary in their approach to teaching iQTS.
-However, all have been checked to ensure their training programmes comply with [iQTS criteria](https://www.gov.uk/government/publications/international-qualified-teacher-status-criteria-for-providers) and enable trainees to meet [iQTS Teachers’ Standards](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards).
+Individual iQTS training providers will vary in their approach to delivering iQTS.
+However, all have been checked to ensure their training programmes comply with [iQTS criteria](https://www.gov.uk/government/publications/international-qualified-teacher-status-criteria-for-providers) and enable trainees to meet the [iQTS Teachers’ Standards](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards).

 In addition, all iQTS training providers offer: